 Gatsby vs WordPress

-At this point, we can all understand the core differences between Gatsby and WordPress – one being a static website generator and the other being a fully-fledged dynamic website engine and CMS, but let’s have a deeper look into individual aspects of each:
+The core difference between Gatsby and WordPress is that Gatsby is a static website generator while WordPress is a fully-fledged dynamic website engine and CMS, but let’s have a deeper look into individual aspects of each:

 The ease of creating a new site with Gatsby vs WordPress